 These cracks can be symptomatic of foundation settlement.
 These can also occur if the drywall applied is too thick and later on shrinks.
 These cracks are usually nothing to worry about.

-Cracks that run from the ceiling down to the wall are almost an indication of structural damage.
+Cracks that run from the ceiling down to the wall or cracks between wall and ceiling are almost an indication of structural damage.
 The size of crack also plays an important role here.
 You should seek the help of a personal professional to avoid further damage and rectify the issue.

 When to worry about ceiling cracks?

 Local cracks in ceiling with no other sign of distress or structural change do not pose a threat to your house.
 As we discussed earlier, cracks caused by foundation settlement are likely to be an indication of compromised structural integrity.

 Therefore, if you notice cracks in your ceiling, you are advised to look out for following symptoms pertaining to foundation settlement.
 If any or all of these signs occur along with ceiling cracks you should become more cautious and call a professional to look into the issue.

 - Sticky doors and windows.
 You may notice it has become difficult to open and close doors and windows.